Well, if you'll glance just over to your right you'll see it's still here.

 Do you think this change was made as a result of a revelation from the Lord?
 Or was it more likely to protect the corporation from being sued by some disgruntled member who objected to the Church investing his tithing funds in pharmaceutical companies whose untested "medicines" might possibly kill the child he had sent on a mission?

 But there's also something interesting on the old tithing slip, the one on the left, which specifically gives the Church carte blanche to decide how it uses donations you might have wanted to designate to the missionary program.
 If you thought your donations to the missionary program were somehow contributing to the support of some poor struggling missionary, boy are you naive!
 Unbeknownst to me, while my parents were scraping and sacrificing to support me on my mission, my beloved mission president, Graham W. Doxey (later promoted to become a general authority, natch) and his wife, and his children, housed for three years in the spacious mission home in Independence, Missouri probably never had it so good in their lives.
-While I was sleeping on a bug-infested mattress in a basement apartment in Plattsmouth, Nebraska, my parent's tithes to the Church were paying for every conceivable comfort for the Doxey family, including Christmas and birthday gifts for his children and anniversary gifts for Doxey's wife.
+While I was sleeping on a bug-infested mattress on the floor of a basement apartment in Plattsmouth, Nebraska, my parent's tithes to the Church were paying for every conceivable comfort for the Doxey family, including Christmas and birthday gifts for his children and anniversary gifts for Doxey's wife.
+And while I was out there, the Doxey's oldest son went on a mission to Japan which was fully paid for by the church, in part with the tithing my parents were paying on their gross earnings while at the same time struggling to send me a monthly check.

 If you haven't already seen it, take a look at Jonathan Streeter's blog post exposing how every imaginable expense (and many you can't even imagine) are covered for mission presidents and their families by way of the tithing contributions of the members.
 Included are screen shots from the secret Mission President's Handbook.
 If this doesn't make your head explode in righteous fury, nothing will.